BMW X5 hybrid review

-This isn’t the first time the BMW X5 has been available as a plug-in hybrid: a few years ago, the X5 xDrive40e gave buyers up to 19 miles of electric-only running, which wasn’t quite enough to make it a clear-cut choice over the much cheaper diesel variant.
+This isn’t the first time the BMW X5 has been available as a plug-in hybrid: a few years ago, the X5 xDrive40e gave buyers up to 19 miles of electric-only running, which wasn’t enough to make it a clear-cut choice over the much cheaper diesel variant.

 Now, the X5 hybrid is back in the form of the xDrive45e.
 It comes with a longer electric range and more power than before – a combination that helps it to give its Audi Q7, Porsche Cayenne and Volvo XC90 rivals a serious run for their money.

 Unlike the old X5 PHEV, this could be the pick of the line-up.
-The xDrive45e is keenly priced in the middle of the range, and the extra cost compared to the xDrive30d diesel will surely be recouped by covering many journeys on electric power.
+The xDrive45e is keenly priced in the middle of the range, and the extra cost compared to the xDrive30d diesel will likely be recouped by covering many journeys on electric power.
 Company-car drivers are also set to enjoy an ultra-low 8% Benefit-in-Kind rate from April 2020.

 Not only that, but the X5 hybrid will potentially be very cheap to run.
 Although you'll have to budget for expensive road tax and insurance due to its high list price, we saw real-world range of some 38 miles even in cold weather with some motorway miles covered.
 You'll likely see well over 40 miles in warmer months, especially if you spend a lot of time in town where electric motors are most efficient.

 After that, the six-cylinder engine is far from efficient, returning around 30mpg in gentle use.
 That's unlikely to be a surprise to anyone buying such a big, powerful car, and given the electric running potential, there's a host of motorists who could see zero fuel costs at all for most of their journeys.